toshi-koike-akino/qusic/README.md

 python qusic.py --ansatz RandomLayers --layers 2 7
 ```

-Note that, without teaching them, they are just novice-level players because the variational parameters are random at beggining.
+Note that, without teaching them, they are just novice-level players because the variational parameters are random at beginning.
 Also note that the tarent depends on quantum ansatz and the number of layers.
 Let's introduce our q~~m~~aestro who may instruct them to play the piano.